 To prevent these, D has a memory-safe subset.

-D has three different security levels for functions: @system
+D has three different security levels for functions: @system, @trusted, and @safe.

 void main() @safe {